clarkevansteenderen/spede_sampler_R/README.md

 17. The **Plot Percentage matches** tab allows for the plotting of the percentage match; A) including or B) excluding GMYC single-sample species for each tree file.

-18. The **GMYC Oversplitting** tab displays GMYC species oversplitting relative to the user's predefined groups.
-The **View Summary Table** button allows the user to download the mean, standard deviation, minimum and maximum oversplitting values for each predefined group.
+18. The **GMYC Splitting** tab displays GMYC species splitting relative to the user's predefined groups.
+The **View Summary Table** button allows the user to download the mean, standard deviation, minimum and maximum splitting values for each predefined group.

 | predefined_group        | mean    | sd   | min | max |
 |-----------      |-------|----- |----- |----- |